Home Politics and Current Affairs Supreme Court on Mayoral poll: ‘Won’t allow murder of democracy’

 Supreme Court on Mayoral poll: ‘Won’t allow murder of democracy’

-The on Monday directed that all the ballot papers and other original records including videography related to the Chandigarh mayor elections be handed over to the registrar of Punjab and Haryana high
+The on Monday directed that all the ballot papers and other original records including videography related to the Chandigarh mayor elections be handed over to the registrar of Punjab and high court.

 “It's obvious he (returning officer) defaced ballot papers?
-He is murdering the ?
-Can't allow democracy to be murdered like this”, the top court said while issuing notice on petition filed by Aam Aadmi Party's councillor Kuldeep Dhalor, who had lost the election to Bharatiya Janata Party's Manoj Sonkar.“This is a mockery of democracy,” the Supreme court said.
-The Supreme court also ordered deferring of municipal corporation meeting that was scheduled for Februray 7.
+He is murdering the democracy?
+Can't allow democracy to be murdered like this”, the top court said while issuing notice on petition filed by Aam Aadmi Party's councillor Kuldeep Dhalor, who had lost the mayor election to Bharatiya Janata Party's Manoj Sonkar.“This is a mockery of democracy,” the Supreme court said.
+The Supreme court also ordered deferring of Chandigarh that was scheduled for Februray 7.

 The CJI said that the Court is “appalled” to see the behaviour of the Presiding Officer.
 “Why is he looking at the camera and running like a fugitive?”, CJI said after seeing the video of the proceedings.